risk-first/website/menagerie/Operational-Risk.md

 Our production systems are [Meeting Reality](Glossary#meet-reality) all the time, and in order to mitigate [Operational Risk](Operational-Risk) we need to take the most advantage of this as possible.
 However, conversely, [Operational Risk](Operational-Risk) includes **Reputational Risk**, which gives us pause:  we don't want to destroy good will created for our organisation, this is very hard to rebuild.

-So there is a tension between "you only get one chance to make a first impression" and "gilding the lilly" (perfectionism).
+So there is a tension between "you only get one chance to make a first impression" and "gilding the lily" (perfectionism).
 In the past I've seen this stated as:

 > "Pressure to ship vs pressure to improve"